sphinx-contrib/confluencebuilder/doc/configuration.rst

 confluence_server_user
 ~~~~~~~~~~~~~~~~~~~~~~

-The username used to authenticate with the Confluence server.
+The username value used to authenticate with the Confluence instance.
+If using
+Confluence cloud, this value will most likely be the account's E-mail address.
+If using Confluence server, this value will most likely be the username value.

 .. code-block:: python

+    confluence_server_user = 'myawesomeuser@example.com'
+        (or)
     confluence_server_user = 'myawesomeuser'

 confluence_space_name